wkweigel/DELTA/README.md

 # DELTA

-DELTA (DNA Encoded Library Topological Assignment) is a system for classificaion of DNA encoded libraries (DELs) according to the topological arrangement of thier building blocks (BBs). <br><br>
+DELTA (DNA Encoded Library Topological Assignment) is a system for classification of DNA encoded libraries (DELs) according to the topological arrangement of their building blocks (BBs). <br><br>
 The following repository is included as supporting information for **LINK TO ARTICLE** <br><br>
 The included notebooks contain the Python scripts for the following:
   - Creation of DELs with different topologies